 My mother retired to an apartment in Raleigh.
 I emptied her house.
 Dismantling a house is like reducing a story to its component letters or selling a Picasso brushstroke by brushstroke.
 Meaning and value get tossed out with the context.

-When I returned home I borrowed a friend’s family crystal glass set to capture shadows.
-She had the same sort of family as mine in which specific objects can place you among people, providing a code so that similar people could recognize you.
-How the pinstripes on a suit jacket line up from sleeve to vest.
-Just as the Deco Baccarat, Spode and the rotting Louis XIV chair, though useless to me- placed me on a map of human society.
+When I returned home, I borrowed a friend’s family crystal glass set to capture shadows.
+She had the same sort of family as mine, in which specific objects can place you among people, providing a code so that similar people could recognize you, such as how the pinstripes on a suit jacket line up from sleeve to vest.
+Just as the Deco Baccarat, Spode, and the rotting Louis XIV chair, though useless to me, placed me on a map of human society.

 Without them I felt a little lost.

-I drew the shadows of Karen’s Parent’s Crystal to retrace my location.
+I drew the shadows of Karen’s parents’ crystal to remap my location.
 Her parents bought the set when he was appointed cultural attache to the American Embassy in Switzerland.
 They were exactly the right set for that year to mark his substance as a person.